- Computers & Software»

 Recently, online storage has become available to pretty much everyone.
 Email providers such as yahoo.com or gmail.com allow you to add attachments that you can then email to yourself.
 In effect, your email address is your second USB drive.

-Email addresses do have a limit as to the size of the attachments and they are best used with files of less than 1 Megabyte.
+Email addresses do have a limit as to the size of the attachments and they are best used with files of less than one megabyte.
 For bigger files, it's best to use dedicated online storage such as Google Drive or Microsoft's SkyDrive.

-Both allow people to create a free account, where they can store and retrieve their files up to a certain amount.
-If you need more space, you will have to get a subscription and pay a monthly fee for this service.
+Both allow people to create a free account on the Internet, where they can store and retrieve their files up to a certain amount.
+If you need more space, you will have to get a subscription and pay a monthly fee for the service provided to you.

-What are the pros of online storage compared to USB drives?
+What are the pros of online Internet storage compared to USB drives?

-- Online storage is less vulnerable to physical harm.
-You can easily lose or damage a USB drive, but it's not easy to lose an online account.
+Online storage is less vulnerable to physical harm.
+You can easily lose or damage a USB drive, but it's not as easy to lose an online account.

-- Online storage has security integrated within.
-Outsiders cannot access your data at will, whereas with USB drives someone can make a copy of your files without your knowledge.
+Online storage always comes with security integrated, which is not the case with most USB drives.
+Outsiders cannot access your data at will if secured, whereas with USB drives someone can make a copy of your files without your knowledge.

-- Online storage can be shared with anyone all over the world.
-USB drives have to be physically moved, which is much harder.
+Online storage can be shared with anyone all over the world.
+USB drives have to be physically moved, which is much less convenient.

-What are the cons of online storage compared to USB drives?
+What are the cons of online Internet storage compared to USB drives?

-- Online storage is much slower than USB drives.
+Online storage is much slower than USB drives.
 Uploading and downloading files takes longer with online storage, while USB drives are very fast.
+Both are getting better in this regard though.

-- Online storage may not always be available.
-If your internet connection gets cut off, so is your access to your data.
+Online storage may not always be available.
+If your Internet connection gets cut off for whatever reason, then so is your access to your data.
 USB drives have the advantage of being always close to you.
+If data access is crucial, you may want to store it near you.

-- Online storage becomes more expensive the more data you have to store.
+Online storage becomes more expensive the more data you have to store.
 USB drives are very cheap and getting cheaper all the time.
+The former comes with a monthly bill, while in the case of the latter you only pay once.

-- Online storage providers have a terms of conditions, which you must abide by.
+Online storage providers include a terms of conditions, which you must abide by.
 With USB drives, you can basically do whatever you want.

 Why using a USB drive and cloud storage simultaneously is best

-For example, if a fire burns down the house and all USB drives, external hard drives and other equipment are lost, your online storage is still safe.
+For example, if a fire burns down the house and all USB drives, external hard drives and other equipment are lost, your online storage is still safe on the Internet.
 A fire can never do harm to an online account.
 On the other hand, an email account can get hacked which is not the case with a USB drive.
+Someone has to be physically close to a USB drives, while a hacker could access your Internet account from the other side of the planet.